josephjeganathan/BedeGaming.github.io/source/_posts/2015-01-12-rewrites-and-big-bang-deploys.markdown

 author: Andy Wardle
 ---

 Developers love to rewrite things.
 It's always more exciting to work on Greenfield development.
-More often than not the code you are working on was written by someone else and it is poorly written, hard to understand or worse case it doesn’t do what the business require.
-As well as that there are always shiny new things (developers LOVE shiny new things) which developers want to use (reactive extensions, event sourcing etc etc) and usually it is not feasible to implement this in an existing service (note: I am not advocating rewriting a service just for sake of some new technology or style).
+More often than not the code you are working on was written by someone else and it is poorly written, hard to understand or worse case it doesn’t do what the business requires.
+In addition, there are always shiny new things (developers LOVE shiny new things) which developers want to use (reactive extensions, event sourcing etc etc) and it's not usually feasible to implement these in an existing service (note: I am not advocating rewriting a service just for sake of some new technology or style).

 <!-- more -->